-In the pale light of the moon, many moons ago, I participated in a memorable dinner party in which each of the guests was assigned the preparation of part of the meal.
 It was early July and the focus was on seasonal produce and fruit.
-I drew the dessert course and started looking through my cookbook library for a perfect idea.
+I drew the dessert course and started looking through my cookbook library for the perfect idea.

-By the time I got back to the kitchen, there was very little time remaining to prepare dessert.
+By the time I got back to the kitchen, there was little time remaining to prepare dessert.
 Plus, I didn’t have an idea.
 Frantically rifling through the Chez Panisse Menu Cookbook, I spied a recipe for Lemon Clove Cookies, which sounded intriguing.
-As I recall, the suggestion was to serve them with fresh-picked cherries, which I scored on the way to the party from a nearby roadside stand.
+As I recall, the suggestion was to serve them with fresh-picked cherries, which I scored at a nearby roadside stand on the way to the party.

 I served the Royal Anne cherries whole in a large silver bowl, with crème fraîche and brown sugar for dipping and the Lemon Clove Cookies on a doily-lined, silver tray alongside.
 This simple seasonal dessert was understated elegance and a big hit.